-This article introduces a free CAD open source software “FreeCAD”, how to download, the basics, and explains the UI needed for CAD modelling.
-In addition, I will go through a tutorial to create a model for 3DCG beginners.
+This article introduces a free CAD open source software called “FreeCAD”.
+After downloading this software I will explain the basics and the UI needed for CAD modelling.
+Also, I will go through a tutorial to create a model for 3DCG beginners.

 At the end of this tutorial, I will also explain how to import the model to STYLY and display it.